pyvista/pyvista-tutorial/tutorial/09_qt/README.rst

 .. tip::

-    This section of the tutorial was adopted from `pyvistaqt <https://qtdocs.pyvista.org/>`_ chapter of the PyVista documentation.
+    This section of the tutorial was adopted from `pyvistaqt document <https://qtdocs.pyvista.org/>`_ and `Extras <https://docs.pyvista.org/extras/>`_ chapters of the PyVista documentation.

 .. insert section content here